mikerobards/100-days-of-code/log.md

 **Thoughts:** Ok so yeah going to use time for these courses.
 Well over two hours spent.
 Maybe when I have a job as a dev I can devote an hour of pure coding after work.
 For now, I need to learn learn learn!
 And I did do a good bit of code learning call, apply and bind for 'this' keyword.

 **Link(s) to work** [none](#)

+### Day 3: January 3rd, 2018 Wednesday

+**Today's Progress:** Registered professional domain name.
+Worked on 'this' keyword challenges in AWDB.

+**Thoughts:** I registered a domain name to use for my portfolio page and a site to post my projects.
+I still need a web host.
+Also worked on 'this' keyword challenges.
+Got two down!
+I'm posting that here!

+**Link(s) to work** [Call, Apply, Bind Challenges](#)